 NON-MELANOMA SKIN CANCER

-The two most common skin cancers are basal cell carcinoma and squamous cell carcinoma affecting more than 1.3 million people in the United States each year.
-Both are caused by long-term exposure to the sun and typically appear in the same locations as precancerous actinic keratoses (AKs).
-The rim of the ear and the lower lip are especially susceptible to SCC.
+One of the most common skin cancers is basal cell carcinoma affecting more than 2 million people in the United States each year.
+BCC is caused by long-term exposure to the sun and typically appear in the same locations as precancerous actinic keratoses (AKs).

 - A shiny bump that is pearly or translucent and is often pink, red, or white.
+A pink growth with a slightly elevated rolled border and a crusted indentation in the center.
+As the growth slowly enlarges, tiny blood vessels may develop on the surface.
 The bump can also be tan, black, or brown in dark haired people and can be confused as a mole.

 - An open sore that bleeds, oozes, or crusts and remains open for three or more weeks.
 A persistent non-healing sore is a very common sign of an early basal cell carcinoma.

 - A scar-like area that is white, yellow, or waxy, and often has poorly defined borders.
 The skin itself appears shiny and taut.

 - A reddish patch or irritated area frequently occurring on the chest, shoulders, arms, or legs.
 Sometimes the patch crusts.
 It may also itch or hurt.
 At other times, it persists with no noticeable discomfort.

 While BCC’s seldom spread to other parts of the body, they can be locally destructive and invade deeper tissue, bone, or even into structures such as the eye, ear, or nose.